 - Mabel summoned a centaur-taur in "Dungeons, Dungeons, & More Dungeons."
 It is a horse whose head... is an entire horse's body.
 It's basically the result of putting two headless horses together.

-- "Teeth," from Bill Cipher's invasion posse, is a gummed set of teeth with limbs who wouldn't look out of place as a mascot in oral hygiene commercials.
+- "Teeth," from Bill Cipher's invasion posse, is a gummed set of teeth with limbs that wouldn't look out of place as a mascot in oral hygiene commercials.

 - Off-Model: A more complete list can be looked over here.
-But there's a few notable standouts.
+But there are a few notable standouts.